-- 1. Hose down the clear vinyl with freshwater. - 2.
-Using a soft cotton cloth (paper towels are abrasive and must never be used on clear vinyl), gently wash the clear vinyl with soap and water.
+- 1. Hose down the clear vinyl with freshwater. - Using a soft cotton cloth (paper towels are abrasive and should never be used on clear vinyl), gently wash the clear vinyl with soap and water. - 3.
+Rinse thoroughly to remove the soap.

-- 3. Rinse thoroughly to remove the soap. - 4.
-Before stowing, the clear vinyl must be completely dry.
+- 4. Before stowing, the clear vinyl must be completely dry.
 Air-drying is best, but you can also carefully dry the vinyl with a chamois or soft cotton cloth. - Ask your dealer about products available to keep the clear vinyl polished and looking new.

-Chapter 7: Appliances & Entertainment Systems
+Chapter 8: Appliances & Enter